What is a CA 19-9 Test?

 • Bladder

-Your healthcare provider may test you on a frequent basis during cancer treatment to assess if your therapy is effective.
+Your healthcare provider may test you frequently during cancer treatment to assess if your therapy is effective.

-When your treatment is finished, you may require CA 19-9 testing to see if cancer has returned.
-CA 19-9 levels above normal may be one of the first signals that cancer cells are regrowing.
+When your treatment is finished, you may require CA 19-9 testing to see if the cancer has returned.
+CA 19-9 levels above average may be one of the first signals that cancer cells are regrowing.

-A tiny needle will be inserted by a healthcare expert to draw blood from the arm's veins.
-Following the insertion of the needle, a little quantity of blood will be collected in a test tube for a sample.
+A healthcare expert will insert a tiny needle to draw blood from the arm's veins.
+Following the insertion of the needle, a small quantity of blood will be collected in a test tube for a sample.
 When the needle goes in, you might feel a slight sting.
-This normally takes within five minutes.
+This typically takes five minutes.

-How to do to prepare for the test?
+How do I prepare for the CA 19-9 Blood Test?

 Having a blood test poses no risk or danger.
-You may experience some discomfort or bruising where the needle was inserted earlier, but most symptoms will go soon.
+You may experience some discomfort or bruising where the needle was inserted earlier, but most symptoms will disappear soon.

 What do the findings imply?

-• Your CA 19-9 levels are increasing This might indicate that your tumor is developing and/or that your treatment is not working.
-Additional tests are normally required to determine the actual cause.
+• Your CA 19-9 levels are increasing.
+This might indicate that your tumor is developing and that your treatment is not working.
+Additional tests are usually required to determine the actual cause.

-• Your CA 19-9 levels are dropping This might indicate that your tumor is decreasing and that your treatment is effective.
+• Your CA 19-9 levels are dropping.
+This might indicate that your tumor is decreasing and your treatment is effective.

-• Your CA 19-9 levels dropped after therapy but then increased This might indicate that your cancer has returned or increased.
-Further testing will be required to determine whether cancer is the true cause of the elevated CA 19-9 level.
+• Your CA 19-9 levels dropped after therapy but then increased.
+This might indicate that your cancer has returned or increased.
+Further testing will be required to determine whether cancer is the actual cause of the elevated CA 19-9 level.

 If you do not have cancer but have a high amount of CA 19-9 in your blood, you may have a health concern that requires treatment.
 CA 19-9 levels in healthy adults can be elevated.
 Nevertheless, high levels may indicate a disorder such as: